-You might think that the first steps of horse training will depend on what type of training style you want to employ.
+You might think that the first steps to training a horse will depend on what type of training style you want to employ.
 When you search “how to train a horse” on Google you’ll find lots of buzz words and quick approaches.

 You might have heard the term “natural horsemanship” for instance.
 There’s also training specific to types of horse disciplines (i.e. race horses vs. barrel horses vs. dressage horses).
-There’s also fun things like “clicker training”.
+You can even find fun things like “clicker training”.

 These are all very valid approaches.
 My thinking on how to train a horse is not really a specific approach as much as it is a system.
 A system of communicating with horses.

 When I think of horse training, I like to stick with the basics.

 I don’t train particularly for any one thing but rather I train for a general ability to communicate clearly with my horse.
 That way you establish a relationship and then go on to do anything you like.
 This may not be the fastest or most efficient way to train a racehorse, for example, but for my purposes it works well.

 I think it’s important to establish a general understanding with your horse because you can build on that with any specific training.

 How do I do this?
 I like to employ a mish-mash of different styles.
 This is based on 2 things: